 Increasingly, data scientists are realizing that the data they have in-house might not be extensive or complete enough to do that on their own.
-That solely using in-house data sources is limiting their visibility, and that they need to look beyond their own silos, to external data, to enrich their models and get the insights they need.
+That solely using in-house data sources is limiting their visibility, and that they need to look beyond their own silos, to external data, to a wider data ecosystem, to enrich their models and get the insights they need.

-Sources of external data include other companies, data marketplaces, government websites that host publicly available statistics, figures and demographic information, as well as nontraditional or hard to access “alternative” data sources such as IoT sensors, PoS transactions, satellites, blogs, and social media networks.
+Sources of external data within the data ecosystem include other companies, data marketplaces, government websites that host publicly available statistics, figures and demographic information, as well as nontraditional or hard to access “alternative” data sources such as IoT sensors, PoS transactions, satellites, blogs, and social media networks.

 Once you’ve acquired this data, you can then apply machine learning or deep learning algorithms to help you draw out insights from the data and make predictions about patterns, performance, and behaviors.